Simulation of Lattice QCD with Domain-Wall Fermions: Introduction

 Currently, there are three groups (RBC/UKQCD, JLQCD, TWQCD) around the world performing large-scale dynamical simulations of lattice QCD with exact chiral symmetry.
-Since the computational requirement for these dynamical simulations is $10-100$ times of their counterparts using traditional lattice fermions (e.g., Wilson fermion, staggered fermion, and their variants), they are often performed with the state-of-the-art architectures.
+Since the computational requirement for these dynamical simulations is $10-100$ times that of their counterparts using traditional lattice fermions (e.g., Wilson fermions, staggered fermions, and their variants), they are often performed with state-of-the-art architectures.
 While RBC/UKQCD and JLQCD have been using IBM Blue Gene supercomputers, TWQCD has been using a GPU cluster since 2009 (currently consisting of $ 320 $ Nvidia GPUs, with sustained $ 100 $ Tflops/s).

-The RBC/UKQCD Collaborations have been using the conventional domain-wall fermion with the Shamir kernel \cite{Shamir:1993zy, Allton:2007hx}, which suffers from large chiral symmetry breaking (i.e., large residual mass), especially in the finite temperature QCD.
-On the other hand, the JLQCD Collaboration used the overlap fermion in a fixed topology \cite{Fukaya:2006vs}, which attains very good chiral symmetry but in the expense of sampling all topological sectors.
-To overcome the deficiencies of above two approaches, TWQCD Collaboration has been using the optimal domain-wall fermion (ODWF) \cite{Chiu:2002ir,Chiu:2009wh} to preserve the chiral symmetry, which not only attains a good chiral symmetry with a modest extension (e.g., $N_s=16$) in the fifth dimension, but also samples all topological sectors ergodically.
-Recently, JLQCD Collaboration has started a new project \cite{JLQCD}, to use the conventional domian-wall fermion with the scaled Shamir kernel, performing dynamical simulations with more than 6 racks of IBM Blue Gene/Q supercomputer.
+The RBC/UKQCD Collaborations have been using conventional domain-wall fermions with the Shamir kernel \cite{Shamir:1993zy, Allton:2007hx}, which suffers from large chiral symmetry breaking (i.e., large residual mass), especially in the finite temperature QCD.
+On the other hand, the JLQCD Collaboration used overlap fermions in a fixed topology \cite{Fukaya:2006vs}, which attains very good chiral symmetry but at the expense of sampling all topological sectors.
+To overcome the deficiencies of the above two approaches, the TWQCD Collaboration has been using optimal domain-wall fermions (ODWF) \cite{Chiu:2002ir-Chiu:2003bv,Chiu:2009wh} to preserve the chiral symmetry, which not only attains a good chiral symmetry with a modest extension (e.g., $N_s=16$) in the fifth dimension, but also samples all topological sectors ergodically.
+Recently, the JLQCD Collaboration has started a new project \cite{JLQCD} to use conventional domain-wall fermions with the scaled Shamir kernel, performing dynamical simulations with more than 6 racks of the IBM Blue Gene/Q supercomputer.
 In other words, now all 3 groups (RBC/UKQCD, JLQCD, TWQCD) are using domain-wall fermions (DWF) to perform large-scale dynamical simulations of lattice QCD.

-In this talk, we discuss how to simulate lattice QCD with DWF such that the chiral symmetry can be preserved optimally with a finite extent in the 5-th dimension, and to outline the simulations which have been performing by the TWQCD Collaboration, and also to present some recent physical results.
+In this work, we discuss how to simulate lattice QCD with DWF such that the chiral symmetry can be preserved optimally with a finite extent in the fifth dimension.
+We also outline the simulations which have been performing by the TWQCD Collaboration and present some recent physical results.